 Finally, take note that the rental company’s cheaper fuel rate is usually only pennies less than the gas stations.
 In a nutshell: do not pay ahead for fuel!

-- Rental Car Insurance, Car rental companies make a mint on insurance, which often overlap in what they cover.
+Car rental companies make a mint on insurance, which often overlaps in what they cover.
 Rental companies will always try to pressure you to also buy theirs.
 Unless you have to, don’t!

-There are 4 ways that you can be covered for car insurance without buying it from a rental company:
+There are 4 ways that you can be covered by car insurance without buying it from a rental company:

 - Your credit card – check if it does, if so make sure you book with that card to validate it, and understand the policy beforehand